New product launch: 10 steps to a successful release

 FAQs on product launches

-Here are answers to some common questions about launching a new product.
+Here are answers to the most frequently asked questions about product launches.

 How long does a product launch take?